Thursday, December 1, 2016

 Here is a diagram of what is going on.

-free-form pinstriping in action
+tacking, also called free-form pinstriping, in action

 Here's a close-up of what's going on:

-close-up of free-form pinstripes
+close-up of tacking

-The white column-in-a-column free-form pinstripe, as seen from the back, used to tack down long black floats
+The white column-in-a-column free-form pinstripe, as seen from the back, used to tack down long black floats on a white background

-"Magic tricks" work because under normal conditions, we humans only SEE what we are LOOKING for.
-This trick doesn't disturb the fabric so much that it draws attention to itself: only two out of 10 knitters in a class I taught noticed the column-in-a-column appearance of the free-form pinstripe, despite being allowed to handle the original sample and look at the outside, and despite knowing that something was up with the fabric.
-Naturally, once they could look at the inside, and once the matter was brought to their attention, it was head-slappingly obvious.
-However, if eight out of ten knitters did not notice until it was pointed out, I believe you may rest easy.
+However, this does not mean others will see it.
+See, you have to convince yourself, just like magicians do, that despite how obvious this looks to you, it is invisible to others.
+"Magic tricks" work because people only SEE what we are LOOKING for.
+This trick doesn't disturb the fabric so much that it draws attention to itself.
+Despite knowing something was up, none of the knitters in a class I taught caught this on first sight, and only two out of 10 noticed after being allowed to handle the original sample and look at the outside.
+Naturally, once they could look at the inside, once the matter was brought to their attention, it was head-slappingly obvious.
+However, if eight out of ten knitters did not notice despite handling the material and looking hard, I believe you may rest easy.

 ...appears as an extra column inserted into the fabric...